 Appointment of Common Council Members to Boards and Commissions.
 The Mayor may appoint a Common Council Member to each board or commission, who shall be an ex-officio member, who shall have no vote, and who shall act as a liaison to the Common Council.

 Removal of Board and Commission Members.
 The Mayor may remove a mayoral appointee to any board or commission, and shall notify the Common Council of such removal.
 Citizen Advisory Boards and Other Ad Hoc Groups.
 The Mayor may create and dissolve citizen advisory boards, commissions, and other ad hoc groups with Common Council approval.
-The Mayor may appoint residents of the City to such boards, commissions, and ad hoc groups with the approval of the Common Council. (should non-residents be eligible for appointment to ad hoc groups?
-There was interest in adding a sentence on this)
+The Mayor may appoint residents of the Cittoboards and, commissions, with the approval of the Common Council.
+The Mayor may appoint residents of the City or non-residents to such ad hoc groups that may serve the interest of the city.
 City of Oneonta Housing Authority.
 The Mayor shall appoint the members of the City of Oneonta Housing Authority.

 § C-16.
 CITY MANAGER

-A. Appointment, Term, Compensation, Qualifications.
+A. Appointment, Term, Compensation.

-The Common Council shall conduct the search and oversee the hiring and appointment of the City Manager.
+The Common Council and the Mayor shall conduct the search and oversee the hiring and appointment of the City Manager.
 The City Manager shall serve at the pleasure of the Common Council and the Common Council shall fix the compensation annually.
-The City Manager shall be qualified by possessing a Master’s degree in Public Administration or other relevant graduate degree.
-The manager shall also have at least three (3) years successful experience in a responsible executive position in government administration or any equivalent training or combination of experience and training in municipal government.
-After an initial six month probationary period, the City Manager’s performance shall be annually evaluated by the Common Council and the Mayor.
-(Above I have tried to capture to language discussed in our 11/13 meeting)
+After an initial six month probationary period, the City Manager’s performance shall be evaluated by the common council and the Mayor and on an annual basis thereafter..

 B. Residency.